If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 The scheme sits within NRF Transform, our global change and innovation program, which encompasses a number of related but different disciplines.
-On successful completion of the scheme will join one of a number of teams, some of which are supported by professional qualifications.
+On successful completion of the scheme you will join one of a number of teams, some of which are supported by professional qualifications.
 In those circumstances you may be eligible (and may be required) to gain the relevant professional qualification.

 Who can apply?

 All school leavers who are in their final year completing A Levels (or equivalent) or who have left school.
 We cannot accept applications from students who have completed, or are completing, a degree.
 If you have a degree please apply to our Vacation Schemes or Training Contracts.

 What legal qualifications will I study during my Apprenticeship?